hpcugent/vsc-mympirun/README.md

 # Controlling launcher

 In recent Intel MPI versions (> 4.1), mpirun uses Hydra as its process manager.
-It is possible to change the launcher Hydra uses using the `--launcher` option (see [Bootstrap Options](https://software.intel.com/en-us/node/589997)).
+It is possible to change the launcher Hydra uses using the `--launcher` option. (see [Bootstrap Options](https://software.intel.com/en-us/node/589997))

-FIXME: explain difference between `pbsdsh` and `ssh`
+By default, mympirun will use `pbsdsh` as launcher, which is provided by the Torque/PBS resource manager.
+It enables distributing tasks under control of Torque, ensuring that the processes are properly pinned to the resources available in the job.

+This is a better alternative to using `ssh` as launcher.

 # Passing options to `mpirun`